Asian Beetles vs Ladybugs: Which Is More Harmful?

 Environmental Impact

+Both species eat aphids and other pest insects, which benefits gardens and crops.
 However, Asian beetles have displaced several native species through direct competition and predation on native beetle eggs and larvae.
 This has reduced biodiversity in our local ecosystems.

 Asian beetles also contaminate grape harvests, causing “ladybug taint” in wine when present during harvest season.

-Wine industry studies show that as few as 1,200 beetles per ton of grapes can contaminate entire batches by releasing methoxypyrazines and other compounds that create musty, bitter flavors in finished wine.
+Cornell University’s biological control research documents how Asian beetles have displaced native species through aggressive competition and direct predation on native ladybug eggs and larvae.
+Wine industry studies show that as few as 1,200 beetles per ton of grapes can contaminate entire batches by releasing compounds that create musty, bitter flavors in finished wine.

-• Installing 20-mesh screens on attic vents
+• Install 20-mesh screens on all vents

-• Checking and replacing torn window screens
+• Check and replace torn window screens

 This work needs to happen in late summer, typically August through early September, before the beetles start looking for overwintering sites.